UK kids banned from heading ball in football practise | DW | 24.02.2020

-Football chiefs in England, Scotland and Northern Ireland on Monday announced a ban on children heading the ball during football practice.
+Football chiefs in England, Scotland and Northern Ireland on Monday announced a ban on children heading the ball during football practise.

 The three football associations changed their guidance on the skill, following a study that showed former footballers were 3.5 times more likely to die from neurodegenerative disease.